Information and Facts about the Physical Bible

 The Bible is an excellent source of information concerning how we should live.

 The Scriptures.
+Divine Scripture.

+Word of God.
 The Book of Truth.

+The Canon.
 The "Good" Book.

 The Gospel(s).
+Holy Scripture.

+The Word.
 The Living Word.

+Polyglot.
 Book of the Law.

-Several people and organizations claim to have found codes hidden in the Bible.
+Several people and organizations claim to have found hidden codes in the Bible.

 Their efforts and the evidence they provided have been debunked and disproved by reputable sources.